Answered By: Kate Anderson, Business Librarian Last Updated: Jul 25, 2018 Views: 1157994

 |

 On an APA-style reference page, the rules for titles are a little different.
 In short, a title you would italicize within the body of a paper will also be italicized on a reference page.
-However, a title you'd place in quotation marks within the body of the paper (such as the title of an article within a journal) will be written in normal lettering and will not be in quotation marks.
+However, a title you'd place in quotation marks within the body of the paper (such as the title of an article within a journal) will be written without italics and quotation marks on the references page.

 Here are some examples: